favonia/cloudflare-ddns/README.markdown

 ⚠️ `static:<ip1>,<ip2>,...` is an advanced provider that supplies a fixed set of IP addresses.
 It is useful for tests, debugging, and other setups where you want to feed a known address set into the updater, but it is not the normal long-running DDNS path.

-#### 🧪 Test a new setup with changing IPs
+#### 🧪 Test a new setup with changing IPs (unreleased)

-Use this when you want to validate the updater with simulated IP changes, using the experimental `file:` provider.
+Use this when you want to validate the updater with simulated IP changes by reading test addresses from local files.

-Point the updater at dedicated test domain names and feed it file paths containing explicit test IPs:
+Create `ip4.txt` and `ip6.txt` with one IP address per line (blank lines and `#` comments are ignored).
+Then, point the updater at dedicated test domain names and feed it the file paths:

 ```yaml
 environment: